bergsalex/CS-8674/docs/requirements/software-requirements.md

 of bugs and issues by non-technical users, and allowing for the resolution of bugs and issues by a variety of contributors.

+### 5.14 Replication of Current System Features
+The redesigned system should replicate the current system's features, especially regarding the curation process.
+This means that we cannot remove any features from the current system, and we must ensure that the new system is able to perform all the same tasks as the current system.

 ## 6. User Interface and Design
+All work done in relation to this document should support the existing user interface and design of the Geneweaver system.
+The user interface and design of the Geneweaver system should be improved incrementally, using the current system's user interface and design as a starting point.
+Systems and processes should be created to allow for incremental improvements to the user interface and design of the system.

 ## 7. Questions

+- What is the best way to improve the Geneweaver system's set-up processes?
+- What is the best way to decouple the Geneweaver system's analysis tools from the Geneweaver website?
+- What automated processes should be created to make it easier to contribute to the Geneweaver system?
+- What automated processes should be created to make it easier to contribute to the Geneweaver system's documentation?

 ## 8. Not Doing

+### 8.1 Complete Rewrite of the System
+The current system is too complex and too difficult to maintain.
+A complete rewrite of the system is not feasible, as it would require a significant amount of time and resources.
+The current system should be improved incrementally, using the current system as a starting point.
+Systems and processes should be created to allow for incremental improvements to the system.

+### 8.2 User Interface and Design Improvements
+The current system's user interface and design functional.
+It is not feasible to improve the user interface and design of the system at this time.
+The current system's user interface and design should be improved incrementally, using the current system's user interface and design as a starting point.
+Systems and processes should be created to allow for incremental improvements to the user interface and design of the system.

+### 8.3 Completed Subject Specific Documentation
+The current system is large and complex, and it is not feasible to create subject specific documentation for all aspects of the system.
+The current system's documentation should be improved incrementally, using the current system's documentation as a starting point.
+Processes should be created to ensure that documentation is kept up-to-date as the system is improved, and so that new documentation can be created incrementally.

+### 8.4 Package Based Architecture
+The package based architecture component is currently being worked on by a separate team at [The Jackson Laboratory](www.jax.org).
+This work should remain aware of the work by that team, and it should be coordinated with that team to ensure that the work is complementary and that the work is not duplicated.
+However, the work by that team should not be a blocker for the work described in this document.

+### 8.5 Analysis Tool Execution
+The execution environment for analysis tools is currently being worked on by a separate team at [The Jackson Laboratory](www.jax.org).
+This work should remain aware of the work by that team, and it should be coordinated with that team to ensure that the work is complementary and that the work is not duplicated.
+However, the work by that team should not be a blocker for the work described in this document.
+The work in this document **should** tackle architecture and design issues, but should not tackle production deployment work.
+The work in this document should not be a blocker for the work by that team, but the work by that team should be highly influential to the work in this document.